reliqarts/laravel-scavenger/readme.md

 Scavenger provides the following features and more out-the-box.

 - Ease of use
     - Scavenger is super-easy to configure.
-Simple publish the config file and set your targets.
+Simply publish the config file and set your targets.
 - Scrape data from multiple sources at once.
 - Convert scraped data into usable Laravel model objects.
-    - eg. You may scrape an article and have it converted into an object of your choice and saved in your database.
+    - eg. You may scrape an article, have it converted into an object of your choice, and save it in your database.
 Immediately available to your viewers.
-- You can easily perform one or more operations to each property of any scraped entity.
+- You can easily perform one or more operations, on each property, of any scraped entity.
     - eg. You may call a paraphrase service from a model or package of your choice on data attributes before saving them to your database.
 - Data integrity constraints
     - Scavenger uses a hashing algorithm of your choice to maintain data integrity.
 This hash is used to ensure that one scrap (source article) is not converted to multiple output objects (model duplicates).
 - Console Command
-    - Once scavenger is configured, a simple artisan command launches the seeker.
+    - Once Scavenger is configured, a simple artisan command launches the seeker.
 Since this is a console command it is more efficient and timeouts are less likely to occur.
     - Artisan command: `php artisan scavenger:seek`
 - Schedule ready
     - Scavenger can easily be set to scrape on a schedule.
-Hence, creating a someone autonomous website is super easy!
+Hence, creating a somewhat autonomous website is super easy!
 - SERP
     - Scavenger can be used to flexibly scrape Search Engine Result Pages.

 ## Installation

-1. Install via composer; in console:
+1. Install via composer; in your terminal:
    ```
    composer require reliqarts/laravel-scavenger
    ```